GENERAL DENTISTRY INCLUDING DENTAL ORTHODONTICS, CROWNS, AND MORE IN YELLOWKNIFE

 A Crowded Mouth

-Sometimes the dentist recommends extracting teeth to prepare the mouth for orthodontics.
+Sometimes the Yellowknife dentist recommends extracting teeth to prepare the mouth for orthodontics.
 The goal of orthodontics is to properly align the teeth, which may not be possible if your teeth are too big for your mouth.
 Likewise if a tooth cannot break through the gum (erupt) because there is not enough room in the mouth for it, your dentist may recommend extracting it.

 Tooth Extraction Expectations

-Dentist and oral surgeons perform tooth extractions.
+Yellowknife dentists and oral surgeons perform tooth extractions.
 Before extracting the tooth, your dentist will give you an injection of a local anesthetic to numb the area where the tooth will be removed.

 Once the tooth has been extracted, a blood clot usually forms in the socket.
 The dentist will pack down a gauze pad on it to help stop the bleeding.
 Sometimes the dentist will place a few stitches, usually self-dissolving, to close the gum edges over the extraction site.